hgbdev/cursor-agent-notifier/README.md

 ## Features

-- Automatically detects when Cursor is not the active application
 - Sends clickable macOS notifications that bring Cursor to the foreground
-- Smart notification system (avoids notifications when Cursor is already in focus)
+- Avoids notifications when Cursor is already in focus
-- Minimal resource usage
 - Simple setup

 ## Requirements